top of page

 ADVANCING THE BASIC AND TRANSLATIONAL STUDY OF THE HOST-MICROBE INTERACTION

-The last 100 years of microbiology research have clearly established that symbiotic and pathogenic microbes colonizing humans have the ability to impact health, disease, and drug action (Pharmacology and Pharmacy).
+The last 100 years of microbiology research have clearly established that symbiotic and pathogenic microbes colonizing humans can impact health, disease, and drug action.
 A next step in studying the complex interaction between host and microbe is to "directly" define the molecular factors that govern biological function (i.e. proteins, metabolites, post-translational modifications) and delineate their associated mechanisms of action.
 Towards this goal, the Gonzalez laboratory utilizes a systems scale to single target approach to study bacterial pathogenesis, host responses to infection, and the human microbiome.
-At its core, the laboratory develops and applies multiplexing quantitative proteomics tools to simultaneously track thousands of protein dynamics and associated post-translational modifications in an accurate and high throughput fashion.
-We then interface microbiology techniques to characterize important factors identified during these interactions.
-When appropriate, translational studies of therapeutic value are undertaken in tissue culture, murine models, and by the analysis of human biospecimens.
-This information is then used to design novel strategies for the detection or treatment of microbial-driven infectious diseases in humans.
+At its core, the laboratory develops and applies quantitative proteomics tools to simultaneously track thousands of protein dynamics and associated post-translational modifications with high accuracy and high throughput.
+We then apply microbiological techniques to characterize the important factors identified during these interactions.
+When appropriate, translational studies of therapeutic value are undertaken in tissue culture, in murine models, and through analysis of human biospecimens.
+This information is then used to design novel strategies for detecting or treating microbial-driven infectious diseases in humans.

 RESEARCH PROJECTS